reef-chain/subsquid-processor/README.md

 [type-graphql](https://typegraphql.com) resolvers and to add request validation.
 More details will be added later.

+## Deployment

+### Deploy a Squid

+* To deploy a Squid execute `sqd deploy -m <path_to_manifest_file>`.
+* By default, when a Squid is deployed, the processor performs an update of all accounts and token holders when head block is reached.
+This is shortens the indexing time for new Squids.
+However, if we are redeploying an existing Squid, we can disable this behavior setting the environment variable `HEAD_REACHED=true`.

+### Import verified contracts

+The data related with verified contract comes from an off-chain source, so when a new Squid is deployed this data has to be imported.

+The [ReefScan API](https://github.com/reef-chain/reefscan-api) stores all the verified contracts and provides an end point to update the data related with verified contracts in the **prod version** of Reef Explorer Squid.
+This end point is protected by a password and is meant to be called after a new Squid has been deployed and the head block has been reached.

+**URL** : `<reefscan_api_base_url>/verification/verify-from-backup`

+**Method** : `POST`

+**Request body**: `{ password: <admin_pass> }`

 ## Disclaimer

 This is alpha-quality software.
 Expect some bugs and incompatible changes in coming weeks.